- Best Tote Plus SP

 - Withdrawal methods: Credit/Debit Cards, Bank EFT and Cheques

-I love how Elitebet lists the names of their employees who work with customers.
+I love how Elitebet lists the names of its employees who work with customers.
 It gives me the feeling like I’m betting with a small, family-owned bookmaker that sincerely cares about its customers.
 If you find yourself in a problem, send an email or pick up the phone.
 Daniel, David, Jeff, Nick and Matt will be there to help you!
 The only problem here is the lack of live chat.
-That’s by far my favourite way to contact the customer support, so I hope they’ll add it anytime soon.
+That’s, by far, my favourite way to contact customer support, so I hope they’ll add it anytime soon.

 Is Elitebet Safe?

 Yes, Elitebet is a very safe online bookmaker.
 They hold a NSW betting license, which means that this operator has fulfilled all of the highest security and fairness requirements.
 Both Elitebet and its founder David Dwyer have a great track record.
 They are reliable bookmakers I fully trust.